Here’s the million dollar question that creates intense pressure for growers—"will we have enough seasonal workers when we need them?"

 Mark invitations, applications and contracts as cancelled (and so can workers) so you have a clear view of how many workers are progressing and/or likely to turn up.

-Please book a free seasonal hiring consult—we’d love to find out more about your business and how the forecasting and tracking in PICMI can help you to answer the million-dollar question, “will we have enough seasonal workers?”
+Please book a free seasonal hiring consult—we’d love to find out more about your business and how the forecasting and tracking in PICMI can help you to answer the million-dollar question, “will we have enough seasonal workers when we need them?”